 On 30th January 2017, the Government published the White Paper "Fixing our broken housing market".
-The paper intends to boost the housing supply and create a more efficient housing market by taking a comprehensive approach to tackle failures at every point in the system.
-The paper sets out that there is a need: for more land for homes, to ensure homes are built quickly, to diversify the housing market and to take steps to improve the current situation.
+The paper intends to boost housing supply and create a more efficient housing market by taking a comprehensive approach to tackling failures at every point in the system.
+The paper states that there is a need for more land to ensure homes are built quickly, and that steps need to be taken to diversify the housing market and improve the current situation.

-In order to meet one of the key aim of ensuring there is enough land for homes, the paper makes a commitment to use land more efficiently which is particularly relevant for development in city centres.
-The proposals include maximising contributions from brownfield land and goes on to state that "the presumption should be that brownfield land is suitable for housing unless there are clear and specific reasons to the contrary".
+To ensure there is enough land for homes, the paper makes a commitment to use land more efficiently which is particularly relevant for development in city centres.
+The proposals include maximising contributions from brownfield land and goes on to state that "the presumption should be that brownfield land is suitable for housing unless there are clear and specific reasons to the contrary."

-Further the White Paper states that better use should be made of where demand is high and available land is limited.
-In this sense, the White Paper seeks to promote higher density housing stating that "authorities and applicants need to be ambitious about what sites can offer, especially in areas where demand is high and land is scarce, and where there are opportunities to make effective use of brownfield land given the strong economic and environmental benefit".
+Furthermore, the White Paper states that better use should be made of land where availability is limited and demand is high.
+In this sense, the White Paper seeks to promote higher density housing stating that "authorities and applicants need to be ambitious about what sites can offer, especially in areas where demand is high and land is scarce, and where there are opportunities to make effective use of brownfield land given the strong economic and environmental benefit."